The top double strollers of 2017: Tandem and side-by-side

 Update — February 2017

 Thule has replaced their Chariot Cougar 2 with the Chariot Cross 2.
-The new stroller has a few added convenience features as well as many improvements to the old ones.
-More information on the new stroller can be found in our Thule Chariot Cougar 2 review.
+This update has a few added convenience features as well as many improvements to the old ones.
+You can find more information on the new stroller in our Thule Chariot Cougar 2 review.

 Honorable Mention: Frame Stroller for Twins